aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 AIDA members can visually inspect and interact with the data that they have access to through the [AIDA PACS](#aida-pacs).
 For use in more advanced analyses within the dataset's sharing license, a working copy can be obtained on request to an [AIDA system administrator](mailto:aida-data-director@medtech4health.se).
 Copyright holders will be notified of the use, but will be asked to approve the use if they have expressly requested this.

-Data shared on the AIDA data hub is by default available either in full or in part on the [AIDA PACS](#aida-pacs), and shall in the interest of OpenScience be made available in full on request to the copyright holder.
+Data shared on the AIDA data hub is by default available either in full or in part, and shall in the interest of OpenScience be made available in full on request to the copyright holder.

 ### Scope and priorities